JuliaLang/julia/doc/src/manual/strings.md

 We can see that first two code units in `s` form an overlong encoding of space character.
 It is invalid, but is accepted in a string as a single character.
-Next two code units form a valid start of a three byte UTF-8 sequence.
-However, fifth code unit `\xe2` is not its valid continuation.
+The next two code units form a valid start of a three-byte UTF-8 sequence.
+However, the fifth code unit `\xe2` is not its valid continuation.
 Therefore code units 3 and 4 form a second malformed character in this string.
-Similarly code unit 5 forms a malformed character because because `|` is not a valid continuation.
+Similarly code unit 5 forms a malformed character because `|` is not a valid continuation.

 Julia uses the UTF-8 encoding by default, and support for new encodings can be added by packages.
 For example, the [LegacyStrings.jl](https://github.com/JuliaArchive/LegacyStrings.jl) package